NeptuneSailing Logo

 The final session and certificates

-The courses are popular and are well-staffed with a good instructor to student ratio, so we can put instructors into boats to provide coaching tips.
+The courses are popular and are well-staffed with a good instructor to student ratios, so we can put beginners into stable Wayfarer dinghies with an instructor on board.
 Many young people, who are just beginning sailing, find this very reassuring, as they can progress at their own pace without feeling worried.
-Our range of dinghies gives us lots of options to suit all abilities, with advanced students beginning in Toppers, before moving on quickly to RS Fevas and even 420s before the end of the week!

 Do get in touch if you need more advice, or just want to chat.
-You can phone, email or send a text.

 Junior Courses at Neptune Sailing